-A key limitation of our method, and the majority of the approaches for image-to-image translation \cite{42} and feature attribution methods \cite{40,Bass2023}, is their reliance on the quality and representativeness of the dataset, which may restrict the generalizability of findings to other populations or clinical settings.
-The use of AEs, complex generative models and, in a lesser extend, DR techniques, such as PCA, t-SNE, and UMAP involves choices of hyperparameters and model architecture that can influence the interpretation of latent patterns.
-Although statistical validation is strengthened by approaches like CUBV and SAR, results remain sensitive to sample size and potential biases in the data.
-Furthermore, correlations between latent components and anatomical regions do not imply causality or direct clinical relevance, and may be affected by spatial autocorrelation and overfitting, especially when few significant regions are detected.
+A key limitation of our method, and the majority of the approaches for image-to-image translation \cite{42} and feature attribution methods \cite{40,Bass2023}, is its reliance on the quality and representativeness of the dataset which may restrict the generalizability of findings to other populations or clinical settings.
+The use of AEs, complex generative models and, to a lesser extent DR techniques, such as PCA, t-SNE, and UMAP involves choices of hyperparameters and model architecture that influences the interpretation of latent patterns.
+Although statistical validation was strengthened by approaches like CUBV and SAR, results remained sensitive to sample size and potential biases in the data.
+Furthermore, correlations between latent components and anatomical regions do not imply causality or direct clinical relevance, and may have been affected by spatial autocorrelation and overfitting, especially when few significant regions were detected.
 Therefore, it is essential to complement these methods with external validation and longitudinal analyses to ensure the robustness and clinical utility of the findings.

-A further limitation is that our analysis is performed at the level of AAL regions of interest rather than individual voxels, owing to the substantial computational demands of voxel-wise processing in large 3D MRI datasets.
-While this regional approach is motivated by practical constraints, it may reduce spatial specificity and overlook subtle local effects.
-Likewise, we focus on gray matter segmentations instead of raw MRI data to mitigate the impact of limited sample size and to enhance anatomical interpretability.
-However, this choice may exclude potentially relevant information present in other tissue types or in the original images.
-These methodological decisions—although justified by computational and statistical considerations—should be acknowledged as factors that may influence both the sensitivity and the generalizability of our results.
+A further limitation is that our analysis was performed at the level of AAL regions of interest rather than individual voxels, owing to the substantial computational demands of voxel-wise processing in large 3D MRI datasets.
+While this regional approach was motivated by practical constraints, it may have reduced spatial specificity and overlooked subtle local effects.
+Likewise, we focused on gray matter segmentations instead of raw MRI data to mitigate the impact of limited sample size and to enhance anatomical interpretability.
+However, this choice may have excluded potentially relevant information present in other tissue types or in the original images.
+These methodological decisions—although justified by computational and statistical considerations—are acknowledged as factors that may have influenced both the sensitivity and the generalizability of our results.